pratyay-p/vim-settings/README.md

 # My Vim configuration files (~/.vim)

-Tested only on Ubuntu 20.04.2.
+Tested on Ubuntu 20.04.2 LTS.
 Please configure git and add SSH key to your GitHub account before proceeding.

 ## Instructions for usage